duckietown/docs-brown/book/doc-sky/45-ukf/40-one-spatial-dimension-ukf.md

     duckiebot $ python state_estimator.py --student --primary ukf2d --others simulator --ir_var IR_VARIANCE_ESTIMATE

-with your computed estimate of your IR sensor's variance that you used to determine the $\mathbf{R}$ matrix in your UKF in place of `IR_VARIANCE_ESTIMATE`.
+with your computed estimate of your IR sensor's variance that you used to determine the $\mathbf{R}_t$ matrix in your UKF in place of `IR_VARIANCE_ESTIMATE`.
 This command will automatically run your 2D UKF as the primary state estimator, along with the drone simulator.
 The EMA filter will also be run automatically with the 2D UKF, since the 2D UKF does not provide a very complete state vector in three-dimensional flight scenarios.
 This will also by default allow you to compare the output of your UKF to the EMA filter on altitude.
 Note the `--student` flag, which ensures that your UKF script is run.

 Now in the web interface, once you connect to your drone, you should see four curves in the **Standard View** of the Height Readings chart as in [](#height_readings_standard_view).